EASTWOOD’S COACH DANIEL MARTINEZ

 Published April 4, 2025

 EL PASO, Texas (KVIA) -- The road to recovery from drug addiction is challenging, and not always easy to navigate.
 Doug and Terri Rutter know that all too well.
-Their 30-year old son Rylie died last year from an accidental fentany poisoning, after years of trying to get sober.
+Their 30-year-old son Rylie died last year from an accidental fentanyl poisoning, after years of trying to get sober.

 "Younger men and women will get frustrated and they’ll give up so if you can try to address some of those frustrations ahead of time you’ll have a great success rate also," says Doug Rutter.
 "If somebody can stay sober for 90 days, the likelihood of them staying sober is increased dramatically."